In Bed With Douglas Mawson

 Australia and the Antarctic Treaty System — 50 years of influence, celebrates the 50th anniversary of the Antarctic Treaty.
 It brings together a high-calibre team of writers and draws on political interviews, historical investigation, legal analysis and scientific research, to reveal the perspectives of both academics and practitioners expert in the history and future of Antarctica.
 Its 16 chapters cover the history of Australia’s involvement in the Antarctic Treaty and thematic issues including Antarctic science, resources, environment, diplomacy and culture.

 Edited by Marcus Haward and Tom Griffiths, the book is described by Richard Woolcott AC as ‘a major work — a well-researched, wide-ranging and valuable account of the nation’s role on the continent and in the development of the highly successful Antarctic Treaty’.
-The book is available from University of New South Wales Press for $59.95.
+The book is available from the University of New South Wales Press.

 One Small Island